Dynatrace/dynatrace-operator/troubleshoot/README.md

   - Tenant is reachable from the operator pod using the same options as the `dynatrace-operator` (proxy, certificate, ...)
 - Image (OneAgent and ActiveGate)
   - registry is accessible
-  - image is accessible from the operator pod using registry from (custom) pull secret or docker hub
+  - image is accessible from the operator pod using registry from the tenant or (custom) pull secret

 ## Requirements